-from right to left
+from left to right

 A graduate of the University of Lausanne in Geosciences and Environment, with a specialization in sustainable urban planning, he took over the major mobility issues in March 2016, including the annual survey on commuting mobility.
 It focuses on the deployment of the Mobility Plan, in particular through the parking policy and incentives for public transport and soft mobility.
 It is currently developing the BusinessMobility Plan aimed at mitigating the environmental impact of EPFL professional flights.

 Have a look on our highlights reading our annual report 2018.

 In 2009, EPFL received the ISCN Excellence in Construction Award.
 This award honours the exemplarity of the avant-garde sustainable development measures taken on EPFL campus.
 The ISCN Jury rewarded the relevance and persistence of the ecological and social choices, which can inspire future university campuses.

 In 2009, EPFL a Prix Vélo pour entreprises cyclophiles, as a reward for the overall measures in favor of cycling on the campus.

 The EPFL Print Center is climate-neutral and myclimate certified (Tracking-N° 01-19-449600).
 We would like to thank them for their increasing efforts for sustainability.